Doubts Rise About Evidence That U.S. Diplomats In Cuba Were Attacked

 And it's no wonder that diplomats found the calls from these crickets disturbingly loud, Stubbs says.
 "If you're driving a diesel truck on the freeway, you can hear these crickets with all the windows closed as you pass one."

-Of course that didn't explain all the symptoms diplomats were reporting.
-So scientists waited for two medical studies they hoped would make sense of the dizziness, the hearing loss and the foggy thinking.
+Of course that didn't explain all the symptoms that diplomats were reporting.
+So scientists waited for two medical studies that they hoped would make sense of the dizziness, the hearing loss and the foggy thinking.

-The first study to be published appeared in JAMA, the journal of the American Medical Association in early 2018.
+The first study to be published appeared in JAMA, the journal of the American Medical Association, in early 2018.
 It came from a team at the University of Pennsylvania who examined 21 diplomats.

 "We are collectively convinced that these individuals as a group sustained a neurological injury," the lead author, Dr. Randel Swanson, said in an audio report released with the study.